Science Technology Engineering Mathematics (STEM) Teacher Academy

 Download application (pdf)

-Rider University’s STEM Teacher Academy is made possible by grants from Janssen Pharmaceuticals, Bristol-Myers Squibb & New Jersey Education Association (NJEA)
+Rider University’s STEM Teacher Academy is made possible by grants from Janssen Pharmaceuticals and Bristol-Myers Squibb.

 What is the STEM Teacher Academy?

-STEM 2014 will focus on ecology and sustainability, helping students understand that we, as humans, are an integral part of nature.
-Industry, the global economy, and the day-to-day decisions we make in life affect the ecosystem in which we live.
+STEM 2017 will focus on ecology and sustainability, helping students understand that we, as humans, are an integral part of the natural world.
+Decisions we make in our day-to-day lives can upset nature’s balance, causing measurable and lasting impacts on the environment in which we all live.

-Through this Academy, students will become successful investigators, utilize hands-on field techniques and laboratory skills, and initiate Internet searches that rely upon numerous strategies to assist them in addressing complex scientific questions.
-Students in the 2014 Academy will conduct their own research, work in teams, observe the ecological succession and take samples of and analyze the impact of organisms on a decomposing carcass, and study insects and forest ecology.
+Through this Academy, students will become investigators, utilize hands-on field techniques and laboratory skills, and initiate Internet searches that rely upon numerous strategies to assist them in addressing complex scientific questions.

 Who should apply?

-Through generous funding from Janssen Pharmaceuticals and NJEA, the Academy invites rising junior and senior high school students who are interested in teaching the STEM disciplines and executing science and math activities that center on the teaching of ecological principles to apply.
+Through generous funding from Janssen Pharmaceuticals and Bristol-Myers Squibb, the Academy invites rising sophomore, junior and senior high school students who are interested in teaching the STEM disciplines and executing science and math activities that center on the teaching of ecological principles to apply.

 What kinds of activities can you expect?

-- Google map activity to analyze forest succession on Rider’s campus
+- Analyze forest succession on Rider’s campus using Google maps

-- Constructing a class website for sharing research
+- Construct a class website for sharing research

 Students will learn the academic and professional requirements of becoming teachers, particularly in the STEM disciplines.